stennety/mywebsite/_posts/2014-02-18-osx-terminal-tricks.md

 1\.
 Pop up a message in the Finder
 {% highlight shell %}
-osascript -e ‘tell app “Finder” to display dialog “Hello World”‘
+osascript -e ‘tell app "Finder" to display dialog "Hello World"‘
 {% endhighlight %}

 2\.
 Make your computer talk